50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 – John Mayer, Waiting on the World to Change

-According to the Post-Cabinet Press Briefing on the 3rd August 2016, it was announced, “Where the household income is above $20,000.00 per month students will be required to pay 50% of tuition fees”.
-However, hours later at a PNM Party Group Meeting in the Port-of-Spain area, acting Attorney General Minister Stuart Young shared that it was in situations where household income is above $30,000.00 per month students will be required to pay 50% of tuition fees.
-While this position offers greater relief to lower-middle class families it is a classic example of the major communication problem of the sitting government on the handling of the GATE review – miscommunication at the Cabinet Press Conference or miscommunication by a Cabinet Minister in a party forum.
-It also highlights the gap between what Ministers decide, what Ministers say, what the Media reports, what the public knows and what they public therefore, come to believe.
+Multiple messages and Communication Errors: According to the Post-cabinet Press Briefing on the 3rd August 2016, it was announced, “Where the household income is above $20,000.00 per month students will be required to pay 50% of tuition fees.”
+However, hours later at a PNM Party Group Meeting in the Port-of-Spain area, acting Attorney General, Minister Stuart Young shared that it was in situations where household income is above $30,000.00 per month students will be required to pay 50% of tuition fees.
+While this position offers greater relief to lower-middle class families, it is a classic example of the major communication problem of the current government on the handling of the GATE review – miscommunication and different messages in the Post-cabinet Press Briefing and by a Minister in a party forum.

-The greatest point offered by the student mobilization effort was building a chorus for a popular demand of the GATE Task Force Report (2016).
-On the13th July, it was reported that the 70-page GATE Task Force Report would be submitted to Cabinet on the 14th July and the nation “could expect answers within two weeks.”
-To date, the report has not been made public for popular education and debate.
-The Minister of Education, Anthony Garcia has not communicated anything on the status of the report thus far.
-5th August 2016, the Guardian newspaper in an interview with Minister Stuart Young reported, “ Young could not say if Government would be making the Task Force report public.”
-The only forum where representatives of the State came face-to-face with the public on GATE, this year, was at a PNM-based professional organisation, The Heleconia Foundation, led by PNM Senator Mike Coppin on the 28th July 2016 with a presentation by Minister Dr. Lovell Francis.
-While I commend Dr. Francis for making himself available for public criticism, he did not advance any government positions on the matter that were not already made public.
-The question and answer segment of the programme had questions directed to the Minister one after the other, well after the expected the finish time.
-Many of the attendees were also in solidarity with the position of the UWI Socialist Student Conference (UWI SSC).
-For this reason, Senator Coppin’s full endorsement of the changes to GATE are very interesting because they not only do not reflect the mood of the forum he convened, it does not even account for some of the considerations offered by the panelists and his Foundation membership.
+“Waiting on the Report”: The greatest point offered by the student mobilisation effort was building a chorus for a popular demand of the GATE Task Force Report (2016).
+On the 13th July, it was reported that the 70-page GATE Task Force Report would be submitted to Cabinet on the 14th July and the nation “could expect answers within two weeks.”
+To date, the Report has not been made public for popular education and debate.
+The Minister of Education, Anthony Garcia has not communicated anything on the status of the report at this point.
+On the 5th August 2016, in an interview in the T&T Guardian newspaper, it was reported, “ [Minister Stuart] Young could not say if Government would be making the Task Force report public.”
+The only forum where representatives of the state came face-to-face with the public on GATE, this year, was at an event hosted by the Heleconia Foundation, a PNM-affiliated professional association, led by government Senator Mike Coppin on the 28th July 2016.
+The event included a presentation by Minister in the Ministry of Education Dr. Lovell Francis.
+While I commend Dr. Francis for making himself available for public engagement and even criticism, he did not share any information that was not already circulating in the public.
+The Q&A segment of the programme had questions directed to the Minister one after the other, well after the expected the finish time of the event.
+Many of the attendees were also in solidarity with the position of the UWI Socialist Student Conference.
+Curiously, Senator Coppin’s full endorsement of the changes to GATE are very interesting because they not only do not reflect the mood of the forum he convened, it does not even account for some of the considerations offered by the panelists and his Foundation’s membership.

-In March, it was reported that a GATE Task Force was appointed to submit a report to the Education Ministry by July 2016.
-The Task Force was comprised of two (2) consultants, seven (7) state representatives, two (2) University representatives, four (4) civil society representatives (of which three (3) are private sector NGOs) and one (1) student representative.
-The composition of the Task Force is not only anti-student, it suggests the framework upon which the terms of reference for the task force was set up – matching and measuring education in relations to the market.
-No student leader or civil society organsiation concerned about education would want to be present at such an unevenly balanced Task Force.
-If there was a commission on Capital Development and the Private Sector, can you imagine a committee that included only one (1) representative of business?
-If not in that case, then why should it be in ours?
-Moreover, the Task Force was convened to review GATE, what is abundantly clear now is that it was meant to assess the wastages in the system but also propose to the government where “cuts” can be made.
-While this intervention was necessary and should have occurred many years ago, a more engaging and fulfilling study on ‘the feasibility of funding quality higher education in Trinidad and Tobago’ may have developed a stronger basis for popular support and commitment.
+Composition of the Task Force and the Myth of Consultation: In March, it was reported that a GATE Task Force was appointed to submit a report to the Ministry of Education by July 2016.
+The Task Force comprised 2 consultants, 7 state representatives, 2 University representatives, 4 civil society representatives (of which 3 are private sector) and 1 student representative.
+The composition of the Task Force is not only anti-student, it illustrates the framework upon which the terms of reference for the task force was set up – matching and measuring education in relations to the labour market.
+No student leader or civil society organisation concerned about education would want to be present at such an unevenly balanced Task Force.
+If there was a commission on Capital Development and the Private Sector, can you imagine a committee that included only 1 representative of the business sector?

 GATE Task Force: